About

 Performances

-The method data discussed above contains the date and location of the first towerbell and handbell peals of methods if they are known.
-The XML schema (part 7) has been mapped into the database table in an obvious way.
+The method data discussed above contains the date and location of the first towerbell and handbell peals of methods, and some additional performance details, if they are known.

 Source code